thomas051083/psd-psw/_pswlf-2020/0-mainpage.md

 + <a href="/pswlf-2020/all-workouts/4b-3ws-of-transformation/"><b>View by the 3Ws of Transformation:</b></a> (MOT to provide inputs)

 + <a href="/pswlf-2020/all-workouts/occ/"><b>View by OCC in Action:</b></a>
-These virtual offerings demonstrate how our agencies have demonstrated one of Our Core Competencies (OCC) in action and how you can continue to develop your core competencies.
+These virtual sessions and modules are curated for all public officers.
+You will hear from agencies on how they have demonstrated one of Our Core Competencies (OCC) in action and/or choose a LEARN module to develop your core competencies.

 + <a href="/pswlf-2020/all-workouts/jobspecific/"><b>View by Job Specific Skills:</b></a>
-Workout sessions are available for officers belonging to these job families: xxx, and xxx.
+Workout sessions are curated by job families.
 Each workout is curated to support the development of a skill for you to thrive at work, as well as life skills to help you manage career and life transitions.
 (Extracted from previous UX write-up; WD to confirm.)

 + <a href="/pswlf-2020/all-workouts/professionalpd/"><b>View by Professional & Personal Development:</b></a>
 Get quick tips and pointers for work and life no matter what career or life stage you are at, including digital and financial literacy and career management.
 (Extracted from previous UX write-up; WD to confirm.)